gitretard/Mi439-CipherOS-thirteen-newuserbtw/ReadMe.md

 1.6 Proceed to install other things (i.e Gapps,Magisk).
 1.7 Reboot your system.
 1.8 Hope CipherOS boots and if it does.. congratulations!.
 1.9 IF it doesnt boot refer to CipherOS telegram support group or your device specific group.
+[CipherOS telegra support group](https://www.telegram.me/CipherOS_Chat)

 2. Specifically for Mi439 devices with Retrofit Dynamic Partitions and is A only (If you are using a Mi439 device but without RDP check our telegram support group and channels like https://t.me/mi_sdm439).
 2.0 This will be more striaght forward since most users know how to do it if not check the group and channels.
 I reccomend you refer to installation instructions here : https://t.me/mi_sdm439/416.